RafalWilinski/cloudtempo/README.md

 - [x] Clicking Selected Regions/services does not work (only checkbox, text is fine)
 - [x] Open in a new tab
 - [x] Icons are broken if visiting other regions, figure way to bundle images
+- [x] X to close onboarding
-- [ ] Notification theme should match overall theme
+- [x] Notification theme should match overall theme
 - [ ] Get rid of all Cookies.set calls (unreliable)
 - [ ] Welcome notification appears twice (cookies are unreliable)
 - [ ] Same with onboarding
 - [ ] If index not ran and onboarding completed, show a banner to run indexing
-- [x] X to close onboarding
 - [ ] Cron running reindex every day
 - [ ] Publish to Chrome Web Store
 - [ ] Publish Edge Extension